QuizApp-Group/quizApp-dup/docs/source/mturk.rst

 Using QuizApp with Amazon Mechanical Turk
 #########################################

+QuizApp includes a small script which allows you to post an Experiment as a HIT on Amazon Mechanical Turk.
+Using the script is fairly straightforward:

 1. Modify ``instance/mturk.yaml`` to correspond to your AWS credentials

 2. Run ``./manage.py post-hits --experiment-id <experiment_id>`` with the